A few years after Roborock launched their first product, the S5, they now finally have an upgrade – the S5 Max.

 You won’t get this type of option with the S5 or the S6.
 While the Roborock S4 does not have a mop, so it is the best option if you only want the vacuum feature.

 The design of the Roborock dust cup remains the same as the older S5.
-It can only hold up to 490 ml of dry dirt, which is decent, but nothing to get excited about.
+It can only hold up to 480 ml of dry dirt, decent but nothing to get excited about.

-The Multi-Level Map feature gives users the option to save up to four individual map levels for the home.
+The Multi-Level Map feature allows users to save up to four individual map levels for the home.
 Most homes will only have two levels, so it’s more than enough.

-To gain access to this feature, you’ll have to turn the multi-floor maps on under the “Edit Map” setting option.
+You’ll have to turn the multi-floor maps on to gain access to this feature under the “Edit Map” setting option.